As our society becomes increasingly reliant on mobile devices, mobile marketing would seem like an obvious talent for skilled marketers to hone.

 Your mobile site should take into account mobile user preferences and tendencies.
 That means eliminating everything that doesn’t deliver instant value and help the user reach their end goal most efficiently.

 To help understand what this looks like, do some personal experimentation.
-Start on your mobile home page and walk through the steps it take to reach the goal you want mobile users to take.
+Start on your mobile home page and walk through the steps it takes to reach the goal you want mobile users to take.

 Were there any distractions, hangups, or areas where you felt overwhelmed or confused by what you encountered?